jaredkrinke/log/content/posts/webassembly/trivial-example.md

 To my surprise, everything worked on the first try.

 I was also able to confirm that the module's memory was exported (`module.instance.exports.memory`) and could be read from within my browser's dev tools window.
 I'm still not clear on why LLVM decided to export the memory by default.

+# That's it!
+The end result of all this was actually pretty simple.
+You can see all the code and the build commands in this repository: [webassembly-trivial-example](https://github.com/jaredkrinke/webassembly-trivial-example).

+Remembering how to use a C compiler on the command line, and deciphering LLVM's export semantics took a bit more time than I would have liked, but I learned a lot about WebAssembly in the process.

+Next up, I'll see if I can get the C standard library working.